 First of all, becoming familiar with ballroom dance etiquette will make your dancing more fun.
 That’s because these are the rules that keep people safe and comfortable on the dance floor.

 When it comes to ballroom dance etiquette some rules are simply common sense.
 For example, try not to step on your partner’s toes.
 Others are good manners, such as thank your partner for the dance.
 However, some are specific to ballroom dancing.
 For instance, you must travel along the line of dance.
 (You’ll need to learn the rules regarding floorcraft from an experienced dancer.)

-Experts and studios have posted many guides about ballroom dance etiquette.
-Here are 3 that are relevant and/or fun.
+Many experts and studios have posted guides about this subject.
+Here are 3 that I like.

 Floating on a Melody Ballroom is located in the Chicagoland area.
 A very experienced dance professional named John Puskar runs the studio.

 Beginner dancers will love this studio blog on ballroom dance etiquette.
 In it, John covers a variety of basic rules, such as:

 - Entering and exiting the dance floor

 - Navigating the dance floor

 To be sure, a visit to Floating on a Melody Ballroom’s blog will supply lots of helpful information.

 Aleksandr Biyevetskiy (who goes by the name Alex the Dancing Fool!) calls himself “a competitive ballroom dancer, blogger, and a student of life”.
 Moreover, his blog is called Ballroom Dancing Tips & Advice for Kids and Adults.